jlapeyre/Symata.jl/README.md

 #### SJulia Repl

+UPDATE: There is now an SJulia mode included in this package.
+You enter the mode by typing `<` as the first character on a line.
+You do not need to build a fork of Julia.

-I added a mode to the Julia repl to support this code (but it is not necessary) in this [branch of a fork of Julia](https://github.com/jlapeyre/julia/tree/jl/symrepl).
+OBSOLETE: I added a mode to the Julia repl to support this code (but it is not necessary) in this [branch of a fork of Julia](https://github.com/jlapeyre/julia/tree/jl/symrepl).

-In fact, the only file changed in this branch is base/REPL.jl.
+OBSOLETE: In fact, the only file changed in this branch is base/REPL.jl.
 To use this mode.
 Download the branch and build it and install it somewhere as, say, sjulia.
 You enter and exit the SJulia mode with '.'
+(The built in mode is entered with `<`, not `.`)

-Working from this mode is similar to working from Mathematica or Maxima or Maple.
+NOT OBSOLETE: Working from this mode is similar to working from Mathematica or Maxima or Maple.
 For the most part, the SJulia mode just wraps input in the macro `ex`.
 So you can get the same thing by typing